GetCommerce/extension-duplicatesku/README.md

 ## Description

 After duplicating a product via the backend of Magento it is possible to navigate away leaving the product with an empty SKU (this has the potential to cause subsequent problems).
-This extension populates the SKU field with a string based on the server time at the time of duplicating whereby the user can ovewrite with an appropriate value.
+This extension populates the SKU field with a string based on the server time when duplicating but allows the user to ovewrite with an appropriate value.
 This extension was written after a client identified their workflow resulted in products being generated without SKUS.

 ## Installation